Strezless-Musick-Prodz/adpn-cli/README.md

-Utility scripts for extracting and reporting information about ADPNet (LOCKSS) Publisher Plugins.
+Utility scripts for extracting and reporting information about ADPNet (LOCKSS) Publisher Plugins, transmitting information about Archival Units (AU) staged for ingest into the network, testing the availability of the AU content, and automating the process of inserting the AU into the network titles list.

+Main tools:

-	adpn-ingest-test: bash script to coordinate tests  when staging content into ADPNet
+* adpn-ingest-test: bash script to coordinate tests when staging content into ADPNet
+* adpn-ingest-into-titlesdb.py: Python script to add a staged AU to the titlesdb MySQL database
+* adpn-titlesdb-diff: bash script to test before/after state of the titlesdb XML listing

+=== adpn-ingest-test ===

 	Usage: ./adpn-ingest-test [--daemon=<HOST>] [--user=<USER>] [--pass=<PASSWORD>]
 		[--proxy=<PROXYHOST>] [--port=<PROXYPORT>] [--tunnel=<TUNNELHOST>]